How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Disabling Core Isolation

-1. Open the Antivirus software and click on the Menu option at the top of the screen and navigate to Settings > Troubleshooting.
+1. Open the Antivirus software, click on Menu, and go to Settings > Troubleshooting.

-2. Uncheck the “Enable hardware-assisted virtualization” box and run the Bluestacks installer.
+2. Uncheck “Enable hardware-assisted virtualization” and try running the BlueStacks installer again.

 Turning off the Virtualization feature from the antivirus